 The worst thing that can happen after you buy tradelines is not seeing your tradelines post to your credit report.
 Hopefully, your tradeline company offers a money-back posting guarantee, but of course, it’s better to have your tradelines post successfully the first time around.

 Fortunately, there are a few things you can do to make sure everything goes smoothly when you buy tradelines.
 Here are our pointers on how to get tradelines to post.

 Fraud alerts, credit freezes, and any other types of blocks on your credit file prevent new information from being added to your profile.
 This includes authorized user tradelines.
 Therefore, if you have a credit freeze, fraud alert, or some other type of block on your credit file, your tradelines will not post.

 Before buying tradelines, make sure to contact the credit bureaus to remove any fraud alerts, credit freezes, or other blocks on your credit report so that new AU tradelines will not be blocked.
 Ideally, it’s best to wait about 30 days after removing all blocks to make sure that your credit file is completely clear.

-Each of our tradelines has its own reporting period and corresponding “purchase by” date, which is the date by which you must purchase the tradeline in order for it to report on time.
-The purchase by date is typically 11 days before the reporting period begins in order to allow enough time to process your payment and add you as an authorized user to the tradeline.
+Each of our tradelines has its own reporting period and corresponding purchase deadline, which is the date by which you must purchase the tradeline in order for it to report on time.
+The purchase deadline is typically 11 days before the reporting period begins in order to allow enough time to process your payment and add you as an authorized user to the tradeline.

-Therefore, if you wait too long and the purchase by date has already passed for the current month, your tradeline may not post until the next reporting period a month later.
+Therefore, if you wait too long and the purchase deadline has already passed for the current month, your tradeline may not post until the next reporting period a month later.

-For this reason, it’s best to plan your purchase ahead of time so that you can be sure to purchase your desired tradelines before the purchase by date.
-Those who wait until the last minute to buy tradelines are limited to the tradelines with the soonest purchase by date.
+For this reason, it’s best to plan your purchase ahead of time so that you can be sure to purchase your desired tradelines before the purchase deadline.
+Those who wait until the last minute to buy tradelines are limited to the tradelines with the soonest purchase deadline.